 The foundation year is designed for students who do not meet the entry criteria for the BSc (Hons) Forensic Science with Criminology degree.
 You’ll start by completing a foundation year, which provides well structured support, allowing you to develop your scientific skills and knowledge.
-You’ll take a combination of modules from our forensic science and criminology degrees.
-Based within our forensic science laboratories and unique Crime Scene House, you’ll gain invaluable training in processing a variety of crime scenes.

 The Forensic Science with Criminology degree will explore crime scene investigation and the criminal justice sector with analytical and forensic investigations, to provide a full scientific and statistical evaluation of evidence.
 You will study relationships between professionals in the criminal justice sector, including how forensic scientists work alongside police forensic teams and the wider criminal justice sector to achieve successful prosecutions.